SkooveLearn PianoDownload on the App Store

 Why do we need the bass clef?

-• Universal understanding: It is part of the universal language of music notation.
+On the piano, the bass clef typically covers the notes played by the left hand.
+Understanding it is essential for pianists to coordinate their left and right hands.
+Likewise, it is part of the universal language of music notation.
 This means a musician from Berlin to Portland can understand and play the same piece of music, thanks to standard symbols like the bass clef.

 How to draw a bass clef